shreytailor/terminator/README.md

     <img src="./images/architecture.png" width="650"/>
 </p>

 The backend consists of a series of HTTP endpoints, where each of the endpoints can be used to terminate the host computer either through shutdown, restart, or hibernate.
-The endpoints use the host device's shell to schedule termination, so naturally the backend has a dependency on it.
+The endpoints use the host device's shell to schedule termination by creating processes, so naturally the backend has a dependency on it.

+The role of the frontend in Terminator is to provide an intuitive graphical user interface to the users.
+When an action is performed on the frontend (e.g. user wants to shutdown their computer after 30 minutes), the frontend sends HTTP requests to the backend to schedule those operations.
+As mentioned previously, the frontend can be accessed through any device on the local network giving the ability to "remotely" terminate your host computer.

 ## Getting Started